greim/hoxy/readme.markdown

 If it doesn't already exist, upon startup hoxy will create a file in the `rules` dir called `rules.txt`.
 Open this file in your text editor and edit/add rules as needed.
 There's no need to restart hoxy each time you save the rules file.

 Note: hoxy catches as many errors as possible in an effort to stay running.
 By default, error messages are suppressed.
-This means that if you're writing rules or developing plugins (or developing hoxy itself), you should run in debug mode so that you can see errors as they occur:
+If you're writing rules or developing plugins (or developing hoxy itself), you should run in debug mode so that you can see syntax or runtime errors as they occur:

     node hoxy.js --debug